-The table below gives advice on which band, sub-band and marks should be given to certain types of answer.
-The published mark scheme for Unit 1 also gives the same break down and descriptors.
+The table below gives advice on which band, sub-band and marks should be awarded to answers showing the appropriate characteristics.

-Band 6 CHARACTERISTICS The response is fully focussed on the exact key concept in the set question, covering the whole of set period, with a clear and convincing debate on the main developments and reaching a substantiated judgement in a lucid and fully coherent essay. В6Н 30 The response engages with the exact key concept and the fuller range of issues arising from the question set throughout the essay and is able to provide an analytical, evaluative and lucid essay with a fully convincing and substantiated judgement covering the whole of the set period.
+Band 6 CHARACTERISTICS The response is fully focused on the exact key concept in the set question, covering the whole of set period, with a clear and convincing debate on the main developments and reaching a substantiated judgement in a lucid and fully coherent essay. В6Н 30 The response engages with the exact key concept and the fuller range of issues arising from the question set throughout the essay and is able to provide an analytical, evaluative and lucid essay with a fully convincing and substantiated judgement covering the whole of the set period.
 B6S 27 The response engages with the key concept and the fuller range of issues arising from the question set throughout the essay and is able to provide an analytical, evaluative and coherent essay with a convincing and substantiated judgement covering nearly all of the set period.

-Band 5 CHARACTERISTICS The response is mainly focussed on debating the key concept in the set question, covering most or all of the full period.
+Band 5 CHARACTERISTICS The response is mainly focused on debating the key concept in the set question, covering most or all of the full period.
 The response considers most of the main developments; provides a convincing debate and is able to come to a supported, balanced and appropriate judgement.
 B5H 25 The response engages with the key concept and offers a convincing debate regarding the range of issues arising from the question set throughout most of the essay.
 The essay will be analytical, evaluative and well written with a balanced and appropriate judgement covering most or all of the set period.
 B5S 23 The response has a focus on debating the key concept set throughout most of the essay and is able to provide an analytical, evaluative and well written essay with a balanced and appropriate judgement covering some or most of the set period.
 B5C 21 The response begins to show some of the characteristics of Band 5.
 [This can be used for good conceptual responses which do not cover the greater part of the period]